Quantum-Accelerators/quacc/docs/src/user/advanced/fireworks.md

 ## Converting Between Jobflow and FireWorks

-The `jobflow.managers.fireworks` module has all the tools you need to convert your Jobflow workflows to a format that is suitable for FireWorks.
+The {obj}`jobflow.managers.fireworks` module has all the tools you need to convert your Jobflow workflows to a format that is suitable for FireWorks.

 ### Converting a Job to a Firework